marinamen/CS2023/unit 1/README.md

 ₊˚⊹♡₊˚⊹♡

-I agreed with Sato san that I would incorporate a Realtime Value of Solana, I did this easily throught the ccxt library:
+I agreed with Sato san that I would incorporate a Realtime Value of Solana,I thought about using CoinGecko API value however it would not update realtime like I wanted so instead I did this easily throught the ccxt library:

 ➀ I initalized the connection to the Binance cryptocurrency exchange using the ccxt library, which is what provides acces to these exchanges
 ```.py
 exname = 'binance'
 exchange = getattr(ccxt, exname)()
 ```
-➁ I specified my cryptocurrency that I wanted to extract *SOL* and to which currency I wanted to exchange *USDT* setting it to:
+➁ I specified my cryptocurrency that I wanted to extract *SOL* and to which currency I wanted to exchange *USDT*(I know USDT is not the dollar but it is astablecoin that usually gravitates around the value of 1 dolllar) setting it to:
 ```.py
 symbol = 'SOL/USDT'
 ```